 It is often hard to differentiate between colds and sinus infections since they both have similar symptoms such as sneezing, coughing, congestions and a general feeling of discomfort.
 Here are some facts that can help you distinguish between the two.

-Catching a cold can be irritating especially when you have to deal with a stuffy nose and mucus buildup.
-A cold is a common illness which is caused by a tiny virus.
-Although there are up to 200 types of virus that maybe the reason for you to catch a cold, one of the common viruses is known as the rhinovirus, the cause for at least 50% of colds.
-Other viruses that are responsible for causing colds are coronavirus, respiratory syncytial virus, influenza and parainfluenza.
+Catching a cold can be irritating especially when you need to deal with a stuffy nose and mucus build-up.
+A cold is a common illness caused by a tiny virus.
+There are up to 200 types of viruses that are thought to cause colds; however, one of the most common viruses that is responsible for at least 50% of colds is known as the rhinovirus.
+Other viruses that are responsible for causing colds are the coronavirus, respiratory syncytial virus, influenza and parainfluenza.

 - Sore throat

 How is it different from a sinus infection?